jovotech/jovo-output/docs/output-templates.md

 ### Native Response

-For each platform, you can add a `nativeResponse` object that is directly transplated into the native platform JSON.
+For each platform, you can add a `nativeResponse` object that is directly translated into the native platform JSON.

 ```typescript
 {